rpanch1/fetch-exercise/README.md

 # About
-This is an android application made in android studio using Kotlin. <br>
+This is an android application made in Android Studio using Kotlin. <br>
 It displays json data retrieved from https://fetch-hiring.s3.amazonaws.com/hiring.json

 ## How to run the Application